Asteroid hunter and interviewer of inspirational astronomers

 As a child, I wanted to be an archaeologist and I was also attracted to chemistry, but it only lasted until I started learning it at school.
 I didn't enjoy it at all.
-Then came the human flights to the Moon, so I wanted to become an astronaut, but that also didn't last long.
+Then came the human flights to the Moon, so I wanted to become an astronaut, but t also didn't last long.
 I wore glasses and it was a disqualification then.
-If not an astronaut, then I would be an astronomer.
+If no astronaut, then I would be an astronomer.
 That kept me going on throughout high school.
 Finally, I started studying nuclear physics at Comenius University in Bratislava, and at the same time a post-secondary study of astronomy in Hurbanovo as an „insurance”, if it didn't work out at university.

 Why did you choose the study of nuclear physics?

 They hadn’t opened the astronomy subject that year, so I signed for nuclear physics and I planned to change my subject to astronomy after two years.
 Learning at high school went easy and without problems for me.
 Those days I devoted my time to „gather” information about space and astronautics, and moreover, I spent more and more time listening to pop music.
 Passion for popular music became another one among my hobbies.
 During my university years, however, it was necessary to significantly devote more time to learning, but I preferred my hobbies instead.
 When period of exams came, I was struggling with mastering the curriculum.
 For two years, I had been fighting with myself to find out what should come first.
 And then hobbies won.
 I left the university prematurely after two years.